GigahexHQ/gigahex.com/.github/ISSUE_TEMPLATE/report-a-bug.md

 <!--

-Hi 👋, thank you for submitting a bug report to QuestDB!
+Hi 👋, thank you for submitting a bug report to Gigahex!

 Don't forget to add more details to the title that describes the issue